 Available in various forms, whey protein can replace fresh dairy and eggs in creamy applications such as soups, sauces and dressings, or in baked goods, coatings, frozen entrees and desserts.
 Beverages, both creamy and clear, are also common applications.
-Forms of whey protein concentrate include whey protein isolate (WPI), functional whey protein, dried yogurt powders and whey protein crisps.
+Forms of whey protein concentrate include whey protein isolate (WPI), functional whey protein, reduced lactose whey, dried yogurt powders and whey protein crisps.

 Because these ingredients can replace numerous products, they can help simplify supply chains and, because they’re in dried or powdered form, they have a longer shelf life and are inherently absent of many of the food safety concerns associated with fresh ingredients.
 Though whey protein concentrates lack most safety concerns, they don’t lack flavor or functionality, and the associated health benefits can improve nutrition in most applications.

 Work With Trusted Suppliers

 Whey protein ingredients produced by Grande Custom Ingredients Group have a strict chain of custody designed to ensure the highest levels of safety and consistency.
 The entire process begins with the milk used to make our dairy ingredients.
 It’s all procured from Grande Producer dairy farms located in the heartland of the Midwest – farms that adhere to the strictest standards of quality in the industry.

 From there we have processes and procedures in place that continue to ensure product safety.
 We don’t believe there is another dairy ingredients manufacturer out there that can say the same thing.